TM11153431/programmeerproject-6/progressbook.md

 Histogram works in a simplified form.
 There seems to be a sort of a gap in the measured speeds.
 They are either very high or relatively normal.

 # 22/06
 Fixed axes.
 Histogram placed well and updates correctly.
 All items are there and functional.
 Last week will be spent on answering the questions of the challenge and styling the page.

+# 23/06
+Zooming function turns out to have an error.
+Somehow, the x-axis translates differently than the paths.
+Spent a lot of time figuring out how this can be solved but with no success.

+# 26/06
+Removed zoom from linegraph since the translations did not work.
+Removed zoom from graph since it is redundant.
+Added tooltips to the graph and histogram.
+To still get a good idea of the values of the linegraph, the values are displayed after the name in the legend.
+Styled the page somewhat.
+All functionalities are there and definitive.